andymswick/expo/README.md

 The package will automatically register itself.

-You can publish the migration with:
+You can publish the optional migration with:

 ```bash
 php artisan vendor:publish --provider="NotificationChannels\Expo\ExpoServiceProvider" --tag="migrations"